GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: Discussion

 \subsubsection{Electron density}

 A previous exploration of \oiiiab/\oiiialma was performed by \citet{suga24}, who combined ALMA and JWST/NIRCam observations of \bfourteen to explore how the electron density varies across this source.
 While these previous observations featured higher spatial resolution, our JWST/NIRSpec data allow us to directly characterise the rest-optical line and continuum emission.
 We repeat this analysis here using our NIRSpec IFU data.
+Similarly to above, we do not investigate the spatial distribution of this ratio due to astrometric alignment issues, but use the fluxes found using the `Total' aperture and \pyneb to constrain the density.

-We convolve the \oiiiab maps with a 2D Gaussian kernel to match the PSF of the \oiiialma map (as derived in Section \ref{almamapsec}) and regrid each to a common grid.
-The resulting ratio map (Figure \ref{oiiialmamap}) shows high values in the core regions ($\sim1.2$), in agreement with that of \citet{suga24}.
+The ratio of the best-fit \oiiib and \oiiialma fluxes ($2.6\pm0.3$) falls outside the ratios explored by \pyneb ($\gtrsim3.8$).
+While this could be interpreted as very low density ($\log_{10}(n_{\rm e})<10^1$\,cm$^{-3}$), we note that we may recover our fiducial density ($\log_{10}(n_{\rm e})=10^2$\,cm$^{-3}$) by adopting a reasonable $E(B-V)\gtrsim0.09$.
+Since the field contains regions of both high (e.g., `W') and low dust extinction (`E'), this extinction is reasonable.
+While it is not straightforward to derive a global dust correction, this \oiiib/\oiiialma ratio suggests that \bfourteen does not feature areas of extremely high density (which would require a very high ratio).

-Multiple spaxels in Figure \ref{oiiialmamap} show higher ratios (i.e., $>1.3$), which would imply $n_{\rm e}>10^3$ when combined with the diagnostic plot of \citet[][see their figure 6]{suga24}.
-This would have little effect on our results, as the only line ratio with strong $n_{\rm e}$ dependence (\oiilowb/\oiilowa) is unresolved (see \pyneb modelling details of Appendix \ref{pnapp}).
-However, our \pyneb modelling shows that this ratio is dependent on both $T_{\rm e}$ than $n_{\rm e}$.
-Our high observed ratio may then be explained by a slightly higher density and temperature.
-To investigate this further, we could use higher spectral resolution observations of \oiilow (i.e., JWST/NIRSpec G395H/F290LP) and/or higher spatial resolution observations of \oiiialma (i.e., ALMA).
+To investigate this further, we require higher spectral resolution observations of \oiilow (i.e., JWST/NIRSpec G395H/F290LP) and/or higher spatial resolution and sensitivity observations of \oiiialma (i.e., ALMA).